Library of Alexandria: Later scholarship and expansion

 Eratosthenes was the first person to advance geography towards becoming a scientific discipline.
 Eratosthenes believed that the setting of the Homeric poems was purely imaginary and argued that the purpose of poetry was "to capture the soul", rather than to give a historically accurate account of actual events.
 Strabo quotes him as having sarcastically commented, "a man might find the places of Odysseus' wanderings if the day were to come when he would find the leatherworker who stitched the goatskin of the winds."
 Meanwhile, scholars at the Library of Alexandria displayed interest in other scientific subjects.
 Bacchius of Tanagra, a contemporary of Eratosthenes, edited and commented on the medical writings of the Hippocratic Corpus.
-The doctors Herophilus (lived c.
-335–c.
-280 BC) and Erasistratus (c.
-304–c.
-250 BC) studied human anatomy, but their studies were hindered by protests against the dissection of human corpses, which was seen as immoral.
+The physicians Herophilos (c.
+335 BC) and Erasistratus (c.
+304 BC) studied human anatomy, but their studies were hindered by protests against the dissection of human cadavers, which was seen as immoral at the time.

 According to Galen, around this time, Ptolemy III requested permission from the Athenians to borrow the original manuscripts of Aeschylus, Sophocles, and Euripides, for which the Athenians demanded the enormous amount of fifteen talents (1000 lbs) of a precious metal as guarantee that he would return them.
 Ptolemy III had expensive copies of the plays made on the highest quality papyrus and sent the Athenians the copies, keeping the original manuscripts for the library and telling the Athenians they could keep the talents.
-This story may also be construed erroneously to show the power of Alexandria over Athens during the Ptolemaic dynasty.
+This story may also be construed to show the power of Alexandria over Athens during the Ptolemaic dynasty.
 This detail arises from the fact that Alexandria was a man-made bidirectional port between the mainland and the Pharos island, welcoming trade from the East and West, and soon found itself to be an international hub for trade, the leading producer of papyrus and, soon enough, books.
 As the Library expanded, it ran out of space to house the scrolls in its collection, so, during the reign of Ptolemy III Euergetes, it opened a satellite collection in the Serapeum of Alexandria, a temple to the Greco-Egyptian god Serapis located near the royal palace.